 Some tutors will prefer to have a slightly different format depending on their needs.
 If there are no instructions, you will have the following parts as the outline.

 This is the first part of the essay.
 The writer has to introduce the title and the whole essay in straightforward terms.
 You have to highlight the argumentative points that set the base of the essay.
-The last sentence of the essay is usually long and covering the whole major issue that the writer wants to address in the essay.
+The last sentence of the essay is usually long and covers the whole major issue that the writer wants to address in the essay.

 The body carries the significant components of the essay, and a diagnostic essay will have three major points.
 The points that you highlight in each paragraph must be comprehensive and will cover the entire argument.
 Diversity of thoughts and personal experience are things that you need to ensure that you have done comprehensively.